Greylisting (email): Delayed delivery issues

-The biggest disadvantage of greylisting is that for unrecognized servers, it destroys the near-instantaneous nature of email that users have come to expect.
+The biggest disadvantage of greylisting is that for unrecognized servers, it destroys the near-instantaneous nature of email that users expect.
 Mail from unrecognized servers is typically delayed by about 15 minutes, and could be delayed up to a few days for poorly configured sending systems.
 Explaining this to users who have become accustomed to immediate email delivery will probably not convince them that a mail server that uses greylisting is behaving correctly.

 This can be a particular problem with websites that require an account to be created and the email address confirmed before they can be used – or when a user of a greylisting mailserver attempts to reset their credentials on a website that uses email confirmation of password resets.
 If the sending MTA of the site is poorly configured, greylisting may delay the initial email link.
 In extreme cases, the delivery delay imposed by the greylister can exceed the expiry time of the password reset token delivered in email.
-In these cases, manual intervention may be required to whitelist the website's mailserver so the email containing the reset token can be used before it expires.
+In these cases, manual intervention may be required to whitelist the website's mailserver such that the email containing the reset token can be used before it expires.

 When a mail server is greylisted, the duration of time between the initial delay and the retransmission is variable; the greylisting server has no control or visibility of the delay.
 SMTP says the retry interval should be at least 30 minutes, while the give-up time needs to be at least 4–5 days; but actual values vary widely between different mail server software.

 Modern greylisting applications (such as Postgrey for Unix-like operating systems) automatically whitelist senders that prove themselves capable of recovering from temporary errors, regardless of the reputed spamminess of the sender.

 Implementation also generally include the ability to manually whitelist some mailservers.

 One 2007 analysis of greylisting considers it totally undesirable due to the delay to mail, and unreliable as, if greylisting becomes widespread, junkmailers can adapt their systems to get around it.
 The conclusion is that the purpose of greylisting is to reduce the amount of spam that the server's spam-filtering software needs to analyze, resource-intensively, and save money on servers, not to reduce the spam reaching users.
 The conclusion: "[Greylisting] is very, very annoying.
 Much more annoying than spam."